 As COVID-19 is rapidly spreading across the globe, Options is supporting governments prepare and respond to the outbreak by helping them to identify what resources health facilities need to continue to provide essential health services while keeping their staff safe.

-To do this, we joined forces with the Geneva Centre for Education and Research in Humanitarian Action to create a range of tools that enable governments as well as humanitarian and development organisations develop to assess the readiness of primary healthcare facilities.
+To do this, we joined forces with the Geneva Centre for Humanitarian Studies to create a range of tools that enable governments as well as humanitarian and development organisations develop to assess the readiness of primary healthcare facilities.
 These are at the frontline in managing the pandemic and play a vital role in containing the outbreak and reducing community transmission as their key function is to identify, test and isolating COVID-19 cases, and referring patients for further care.

 Our first toolkit includes an assessment tool for primary health facilities, which measures a facility’s available resources to allow them to safely screen and manage possible COVID-19 cases.
 The findings from these assessments will allow the facility and health planners to raise a flag were there are gaps in quality of services and identify what additional steps they need to take to safely continue to provide essential services.
 This could include, for example, training for staff in infection prevention and control, supplies of personal protective equipment or developing protocols for COVID-19 sample management and transport.
 It also includes data collection guidelines, which can collect responses for individual facilities and automate facility level scorecards in a simple Excel format, and analytical tools, which automatically codes and loads data onto a worksheet to simplify data analysis across multiple facilities.